soujanyacccir/tt_uu_verilog/docs/info.md

 -->

 ## How it works
-This project is a tiny RISC-V SoC built specifically for TinyTapeout.
+This project is a tiny RISC-V SoC
-Inside the chip, a PicoRV32 CPU runs a small firmware program stored in ROM.
-The CPU reads the buttons, updates the brightness level, and controls two peripherals:

 ## How to test

-You can test the project directly on the TinyTapeout demo board or in simulation:
+You can test the project directly on the TinyTape

 ## External hardware

-Your design uses only standard TinyTapeout demo board components.
-No additional external hardware is required.
+No additional external hardware is required